barkermn01/midi-device-controller/README.md

 # Driver Files
 This plugin as it stands only ships with a driver for the AKAI APC mini, if you have another device you would like to support you will just need to create a driver file and load it apporiatly.

+## Adding a Driver
+I'm more than happy to work with anyone who wishes to add a driver to this repo, if you have a device you would like supported you can submit a pull request with the file, if your unsure how to create a driver file for your device open an issue and i will provide my tools to make it eaiser and work with you to make the driver.

+I'm more than aware that as other midi devices get added the controller will need to do more, such as a device that supports setting a slider possition. or sending tones to another device however without the hardware to test and build with i'm unable to do so. hence why i will work with people to get more devices supported.

+Device Manufactures are more than welcome to add support for there devices. via Pull Requests but note this project is BSD-3-Clause using it in your software is fine so long as Lisence is provided with the software.

 ```json
 {
     "events" : {